elunna/nerfhack-changelog/README.md

 * Ported from EvilHack with modifications.
   * No artifact forging
-  * No forging armor
+  * No armor recipes are available if you aren't a dwarf or orc.
   * Much narrower list of forgeable weapons, mostly bladed and blunt weapons.
   * Only samurai can forge katanas and tsurugi.
-No other restrictions on other items.
+  * Only dwarves can forge dwarvish items
+  * Only orcs can forge orcish items
   * Forging recipes are displayed in the object lookup.

 Aside from the recipe changes - the biggest change is that we no longer have a #forge or #craft command.
 Simply get a hammer and (a)pply it when standing over the forge.